-Certain subsidiaries of Lufthansa, for which Mr. Mayrhuber serves as Chairman of the Executive Board and Chief Executive Officer, are customers of certain subsidiaries of the Company.
-Purchases made by such subsidiaries of Lufthansa represented in excess of five percent, but less than 10%, of the Company's consolidated gross revenues for the fiscal year ended October 31, 2008.
-The Company expects this customer relationship to continue in the current fiscal year.
-The Company believes that the terms of its transactions with Lufthansa are no less favorable to the Company than would have been obtained from an unrelated party, and that Mr. Mayrhuber is not afforded any special benefits as a result of the Company's transactions with Lufthansa.
+Certain subsidiaries of Lufthansa, for which Mr. Mayrhuber, a director of the Company, serves as Chairman of the Executive Board and Chief Executive Officer, are customers of certain subsidiaries of HEICO.
+Purchases made by such subsidiaries of Lufthansa represented in excess of five percent, but less than 10%, of HEICO's consolidated net sales of \$538 million for the fiscal year ended October 31, 2009.
+We expect this customer relationship to continue in the current fiscal year.
+We believe that the terms of its transactions with Lufthansa are no less favorable to us than would have been obtained from an unrelated party, and that Mr. Mayrhuber is not afforded any special benefits as a result of our transactions with Lufthansa.
 See page 9 for additional information about the Board of Directors' determination that Mr. Mayrhuber is an independent director.
 The Financial/Audit Committee advises the Board of Directors regarding potential transactions between the Company and any of its directors or officers, and reviews them under a standard that the terms of any such transaction should be no less favorable to the Company than would be obtained from an unrelated party.
 The Finance/Audit Committee and the Board of Directors have not adopted specific procedures for such reviews and consider each transaction in light of the specific facts and circumstances presented.